In Sumo Logic, you must use an access key to:

 - At the top right of the table, click + Add Access Key.

-- Follow the steps in Manage your own access keys on Preferences page above, starting with step 3.
+- Follow the steps to create your own access keys from the Preferences page above, starting with step 3.

 Edit, deactivate, or delete an access key